On bifurcations and traction forces on an obstacle in incompressible flow: Problem description

 \subsection{Sch\"{a}fer--Turek benchmark}

-We consider the flow around a~sligtly assymetrically placed circular cylinder in a~channel; see \cref{fig:turek_geometry}.
+We consider the flow around a~slightly asymmetrically placed circular cylinder in a~channel; see \cref{fig:turek_geometry}.
 This setup is known as the Sch\"{a}fer--Turek benchmark \cite{Schafer1996} and has been widely used to validate numerical methods for incompressible flow.
-The governing equations for velocity $\mathbf{v}$ and pressure $p$ are the incompressible Navier--Stokes equations:
+The governing equations for velocity $\mathbf{v}$ and pressure $p$ are the incompressible Navier--Stokes equations, with emphasizing the Cauchy stress tensor $\mathbb{T}$: